Top-Down Deletion for Red/Black Trees

-This last issue was finally addressed (at least partially) In 2008 when Sedgewick revived an old idea first leveraged by Arne Anderson to enforce a constraint on the direction which red links leaned[4].
-The result was Left Leaning Red/Black trees, which replaced the original Red/Black tree in the fourth edition of his book "Algorithms".
-And unlike the first three editions of the text, this one included a full implementation of the delete algorithm.
+This last issue was finally addressed (well, partially at least) In 2008 when Sedgewick published a paper reviving an idea first leveraged by Arne Anderson of enforcing a constraint on the direction which red links are allowed to lean[4].
+This is relevant because it greatly reduces the number of balancing cases which need to be handled.
+The result was Left Leaning Red/Black trees, which would replace the original Red/Black tree in the 4th edition of his book "Algorithms"[5].
+Unlike the first three editions of the text, this one included an implementation of a balanced delete algorithm.

-I said it was partially addressed because while it is a top down algorithm, as presented it unfortunately only works for the 2-3 tree based variant of the left-leaning trees.
-It is also not a "true" top-down algorithm as it still requires rotations on the way back up the tree.
-Something is better than nothing however, and while not exactly the same as the original, the algorithm from the 2008 paper does follow the same general idea originally proposed in the 1978 paper and later reiterated as an exercise of the 3rd edition of "Algorithms".
+I say it was only partially addressed because the algorithm presented only worked for the 2-3 tree based left-leaning variant of the trees.
+It does not work for the general class of 2-3-4 Red/Black Trees that up to the point had been the Red/Black tree.
+It is also not a "true" top-down algorithm in that it requires rotations on the way back up the tree as the recursion unwinds.
+Despite these differences, the 2008 algorithm does leverage many of the same general ideas originally first proposed in the 1978 paper.

 The Driving Idea